joeygoesgrey/linkedln-bot/README.md

 Rules:
 - Use `@{Display Name}` to place a mention at that exact position.
 - Your own spaces/punctuation are preserved.
 If suggestions don’t appear, the bot falls back to literal `@name`.
+- The engine nudges the editor (space+backspace) and waits up to ~8s for suggestions; it prefers the top item and verifies a real entity was inserted.
+- Names containing emoji or non‑BMP characters are sanitized while typing to avoid driver errors.

 ### Like and Comment (Feed)